trailofbits/vast/README.md

 VAST is a library for program analysis and instrumentation of C/C++ and related languages.
 The goal of this tool is to provide a foundation for customizable program representation for a broad spectrum of analyses.
-Using the MLIR infrastructure, VAST provides a toolset to represent C/C++ at various stages of the compilation and to transform the representation to the best-fit program abstraction.
+Using the MLIR infrastructure, VAST provides a toolset to represent C/C++ program at various stages of the compilation and to transform the representation to the best-fit program abstraction.

 Whether static or dynamic, the program analysis often requires a specific view of the source code.
-The usual requirements for the representation are to be easily analyzable, i.e., have a reasonably small set of operations, be truthful to the semantics of the analyzed program, and the analysis must be relatable to the source.
+The usual requirements for a representation is to be easily analyzable, i.e., have a reasonably small set of operations, be truthful to the semantics of the analyzed program, and the analysis must be relatable to the source.
 It is also beneficial to access the source at various abstraction